Shravan1272/TypeTestPro/README.md

-# FocusType — Typing Speed & Accuracy Test
+# TypeTestPro — Typing Speed & Accuracy Test

 A browser-based typing speed tester with an optional **Distraction Mode** designed to challenge users with animated alerts and pop-ups.